Going Lightweight: How To Shave Weight off Your Pack for Safer and Easier Hiking

 Simple, with plenty of room and very spacious front porch.
 No problem getting stuck there during heavy rains! via

 There are also single-wall tents which have the mosquito netting connected with the fly.
-It’s good only in desert hiking otherwise the condensation will probably wet your cloths.
+It's especially good in desert hiking otherwise the condensation might be an issue.

 Sleeping mat for lightweight hiking